nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 the same ruler.
 Neither grant is an axiom of the mechanization.
-Inside the proof the axioms are Lean's own three and four of ours, which say only that entries and contexts are types, that a context exists, and that a second one differs from it.
+Inside the proof the axioms are Lean's own three and four of ours, which say only that entries and contexts are types, that a context exists, and that a second one differs from it; the engine's fork of the development has since made those four parameters at no proof cost.
 The two grants sit beneath the model, where the mathematics meets the world.

 Everything above those two is a statement about what a record can carry, and this is where the old question ends.
 Socrates knew there was